JoshuaSamuelNichols/NMS-Nationality-Analysis/README.md

 # Jupyter Notebook

-This repository contains the code and visualizations for the NMS Student Nationality project.
+This repository contains the code and visualizations for the NMS Nationality project.

 - [View the Jupyter Notebook](NMS_Nationality_Analysis.ipynb)